chandan888/Terraform/README.md

 |---------------|------------------------------------------------------|
 | resources_type     | base names to their corresponding resource names generated from conditiond met |

-##Possible different outputs based on distinct inputs:
+##Possible different outputs based on other inputs:

 ### Output produced when both inputs are valid